-the context of ongoing global change, an understanding of how the community and functional structure of resident microbes are resilient to perturbations remains critical to predict and promote the health of their host and the ecosystem, yet it is still missing in most mathematical models, or additional information on biological interactions would be required to make the former more accurate (Bell et al. 2018).
+Increasing our knowledge on the contribution of these processes to holobiont community assembly in marine systems is a key challenge, especially in the context of ongoing global change.
+Moreover, understanding how the community and functional structure of resident microbes are resilient to perturbations remains critical to predict and promote the health of their host and the ecosystem.
+Yet, this notion is still missing in most mathematical or formal models, or additional information on biological interactions would be required to make the former more accurate (Bell et al. 2018).

 Integrating marine model systems with large-scale studies